opentracing-contrib/go-observer/README.md

 ## Installation and Usage

-The `otobserver` package provides an API.
-The (client) tracers (if they want to implement the observer interface) can implement this interface.
+The `otobserver` package provides an API to watch span's events and define callbacks for these events.
+This API would be a functional option to a tracer constructor that passes an Observer.
+3rd party packages (who want to watch the span events) should actually implement this observer API.
 To do that, first fetch the package using go get :

 ```
    go get -v github.com/opentracing-contrib/go-observer